Open-Source-Drilling-Community/DotNetLibraries/OSDC.DotnetLibraries.General/OSDC.DotnetLibraries.Drilling.SemanticCatalogue/README.md

 # OSDC Drilling Semantic Catalogue

 A shared, locally available semantic vocabulary for OSDC providers and consumers.
 NuGet identity: `OSDC.DotnetLibraries.Drilling.SemanticCatalogue`, targeting .NET 8.
-The initial version is `0.1.0`; it starts with Earth Gravity's published models and UI quantity choices.
+Version `0.2.0` is the next unpublished curation increment; it starts with Earth Gravity's published models and UI quantity choices.
 Publication is a separate release operation.

-See [the Earth Gravity curation table](CURATION.md) for the 34 initial entries and unresolved decisions.
+See [the Earth Gravity curation table](CURATION.md) for the 36 entries and remaining decisions.

 ## Ownership and curation

 `catalogue.json` is the authoritative language-neutral vocabulary, embedded in the assembly and packed alongside `catalogue.schema.json`. `Concepts.cs` exposes stable URN constants; tests ensure these refer to actual entries.
-Definitions currently have **Proposed** status for review.
-Provider annotations are explicit assertions about their own fields, not a claim that the shared vocabulary has completed curation.
+The 36 EarthGravity definitions have **Reviewed** status following Eric Cayeux’s approval on 2026-09-26.
+Provider annotations remain assertions about their own fields; future concepts start as Proposed.

 Each definition has an immutable semantic ID, label, definition, kind, curation status, aliases, parents, quantity name, SI representation, required context, constraints, source evidence, typed HasPart/LocatedAt/EvaluatedUsing relationships and optional supersession.
 Nouns, roles and reference conventions are distinct kinds.
 Only `parents` expresses specialization.
 Physical quantity and field role are not parent relationships.
 Aliases are discovery hints and can return multiple concepts.